Mafrin337/HireSync/README.md

-# HireSync — AI Resume Analyzer & Smart Shortlisting Platform
+# HireSync — AI Resume-Analyzer & Smart Shortlisting Platform

 HireSync is a full-stack AI-powered recruitment platform designed to help recruiters shortlist candidates efficiently and assist jobseekers in improving their resumes using NLP-based insights.